magento/merchdocs/src/catalog/catalog-shared-create.md

 1. On the _Admin_ sidebar, go to **Catalog** > **Shared Catalogs**.

-1. In the top-right corner, click <span class="btn">Add a Shared Catalog</span> and do the following:
+1. In the upper-right corner, click <span class="btn">Add a Shared Catalog</span> and do the following:

     - Enter a **Name** for the shared catalog.